carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 - The block writes are sequential to a file, leading to a more disk-friendly access pattern per file written.
 - The caching system ensures that each block and volume is only downloaded, decrypted, and decompressed once (assuming that cache entries aren't evicted too early due to memory limitations).
-- The verification is now integrated into the restore flow.
+- Verification is now performed as part of the restore flow.

 It has the following drawbacks:

-- The flow is more complex, as it is now a network of processes that communicate through channels.
+- The new flow is more complex as it consists of a network of processes communicating through channels.
 This can, in the worst case, lead to deadlocks where the system is stalled without any progression.
 However, we have added timeout detection to warn the user if the system stalls.
 We have also tried to ensure that any error will terminate the network, so the system will not be stuck indefinitely.
 - The caching system needs to be managed, which can be a complex task, and that entails increased resource consumption.
 However, in our testing, most of the work spent was not managing cache, but actual work; downloading, decrypting, decompressing, and patching blocks.
 - The flow is less stable, as it is a new implementation that hasn't been tested as thoroughly as the legacy flow.
 Given more time and use, confidence in the new flow will increase.